agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 - Earning to give once we leave industry after 5 years

-I don't see myself going on with IB, so for now I will assume the same personal fit as in MC.
-11%.
+	I will assume the same percentage as in Management Consulting.
+18.9%.
+If required I will refine it later.

 **Impact**